hamacom2004jp/cmdbox/README.md

     enabled: true               # Specify whether or not to enable account lockout.
     threshold: 5                # Specify the number of failed login attempts before the account is locked.
     reset: 30                   # Specify the number of minutes after which the failed login count will be reset.
+apikey:
+  gen_cert:                         # Specify whether to generate a certificate for API key.
+    enabled: true                   # Specify whether to enable certificate generation for API key.
+    privatekey: idp_private.pem     # Specify the destination file for the generated private key.
+    certificate: idp_cert.pem       # Specify the destination file for the generated certificate.
+    publickey: idp_public.pem       # Specify the destination file for the generated public key.
+  gen_jwt:                          # Specify whether to generate JWT for API key.
+    enabled: true                   # Specify whether to enable JWT generation for API key.
+    privatekey: idp_private.pem     # Specify the private key file for JWT generation.
+    privatekey_passphrase:          # Specify the passphrase for the private key file.
+                                    # If the private key is encrypted, specify the passphrase here.
+    algorithm: RS256                # Specify the algorithm used to generate the JWT.
+The value can be RS256, PS256, or ES256.
+    claims:                         # Specify the claims to be included in the JWT.
+      iss: identity_provider        # Specify the issuer of the JWT.
+This is usually the name of the identity provider.
+      sub: app_user                 # Specify the subject of the JWT.
+This is usually the name of the application.
+      aud: app_organization         # Specify the audience of the JWT.
+This is usually the name of the organization that will use the application.
+      exp: 31536000                 # Specify the expiration time of the JWT in seconds.
+The default is 31536000 seconds (1 year).
+  verify_jwt:                       # Specify whether to verify JWT for API key.
+    enabled: true                   # Specify whether to enable JWT verification for API key.
+    certificate: idp_cert.pem       # Specify the certificate file for JWT verification.
+    publickey: idp_public.pem       # Specify the public key file for JWT verification.
+Not required if certificate exists.
+    issuer: identity_provider       # Specify the issuer of the JWT.
+This is usually the name of the identity provider.
+(If not specified, no verification)
+    audience: app_organization      # Specify the audience of the JWT.
+This is usually the name of the organization that will use the application.
+(If not specified, no verification)
+    algorithm: RS256                # Specify the algorithm used to verify the JWT.
+The value can be RS256, PS256, or ES256.
 oauth2:                             # OAuth2 settings.
   providers:                        # This is a per-provider setting for OAuth2.
     google:                         # Google's OAuth2 configuration.